Question

 Instagram

-Tickets created from Instagram have the Instagram icon and will show Via Instagram Direct under the ticket subject.
+Tickets created from Instagram have the Instagram icon and'll show Via Instagram Direct under the ticket subject.

 Ticket created via Instagram direct message